DqwertyC/wingfeather-rpg/BasicRules.md

 #### Making an Attribute Check

 If the Storyteller asks you to make an "Attribute Check," you'll roll 2 dice, add their values together, then add your attribute modifier.
-For example, Dougbert of the Boatery Guild has an _Agility_ modifier of **+3**, but a _Wit_ modifier of **-1**.
-As he's walking along a forest trail, the Storyteller asks him to make a _Wit_ check to see if he notices a trap.
-Dougbert rolls a **2** and a **5**, for a total of **6**.
-He doesn't notice the trap, and steps right on it!
-The Storyteller then asks him to make an _Agility_ check to see if he can dodge out of the way.
-He rolls a **3** and a **4**, for a total of 10!
-He's able to jump out under a falling log that would have crushed him flatter than a Digtoad's dinner.
+For example, if a character has a _Wit_ modifier of **+3** and the Storyteller asks them to make a _Wit_ check to see if they notice a trap, they would roll 2 dice, add them together, then add their _Wit_ modifier.
+If they roll a **2** and a **5**, the total value for their check would be **10**.

 ### Abilities